 Yes, however this typically requires board approval and is the responsibility of the issuer and their board to notify all shareholders of the multiple offerings.
 One caveat: You may not work with any other Funding Portal by rule.
 If you are working with Netcapital and have an offering on netcapital.com to sell Title III securities, you may not sell Title III securities anywhere else.

 Investors do not have to qualify as accredited investors to buy shares in your company.
-Under a 506(c) offering conducted by Livingston Securities, Inc. and under a Section 4(a)(6) offering conducted by Netcapital Funding Portal, Inc., general solicitation is allowed and is a great way to convert customers, vendors, employees, friends, family, local community, followers, and fans into investors in your company.
+Under a 506(c) offering conducted by a registered broker dealer and under a Section 4(a)(6) offering conducted by Netcapital Funding Portal Inc., general solicitation is allowed and is a great way to convert customers, vendors, employees, friends, family, local community, followers, and fans into investors in your company.

 The amount raised during your offering may fluctuate due to Investors withdrawing their commitments or failing to provide proper verification.
 Investment commitments can be withdrawn up to 48 hours prior to the close of your offering.